Robert McNamara as Secretary of Defense: Coups and second 1963 fact-finding mission

 On 1 November 1963, the coup was launched.
 After the presidential palace was overrun in the fighting, Diệm was captured trying to flee Saigon and executed on 2 November 1963.
 The new government in Saigon was headed by General Dương Văn Minh.
 On 22 November 1963, Kennedy was assassinated and succeeded by Lyndon Johnson.
+Johnson had a profoundly insecure personality and heavily relied on McNamara's fealty and self-confidence.

 In December 1963, Johnson sent McNamara on another "fact-finding mission" to South Vietnam to assess Minh's performance.
 On 19 December 1963, McNamara reported the situation was "very disturbing" as the "current trends, unless reversed in the next two or three months, will lead to neutralization at best or more likely to a Communist-controlled state".
 He also admitted that the computer models and statistics to which he had attached great importance were "grossly in error" and that government control of rural areas had "in fact been deteriorating...to a far greater extent than we realized" since July.
-The next day McNamara met with Generals Minh, Trần Văn Đôn, and Lê Văn Kim and arrogantly interrogated them; Kim later would say they "bit their tongues in rage".
+The next day McNamara met with Generals Minh, Trần Văn Đôn, and Lê Văn Kim and arrogantly interrogated them; Kim, a veteran of the successful 1954-1956 civic action campaigns, later would say they "bit their tongues in rage".
 Regarding Minh's regime McNamara wrote at present "there is no organized government in South Vietnam".
 Though McNamara admitted that the new regime was "indecisive and drifting", he advised Johnson to undertake "more forceful moves if the situation does not show early signs of improvement".

 On 30 January 1964, Minh was overthrown in a coup d'état by General Nguyễn Khánh but the change in leadership did not affect the war.
 Lyman Kirkpatrick of the CIA reported in February 1964 after visiting Saigon that he was "shocked by the number of our people and of the military, even those whose job is always to say we are winning, who feel the tide is against us".
 In a battle that same month which underscored problems in the ARVN, a VC battalion in the Mekong Delta escaped from a larger force of South Vietnamese troops which had been rated as some of the very best in the ARVN by the American advisers who had trained them.